 McClinton’s latest release: Tall, Dark, & Handsome (July 26th), the follow-up to 2016’s Prick of the Litter, offers the easy balance of experience and adventure that has characterized his career for more than sixty years.
 With this, his 26th original album, Delbert celebrates the strength of his songwriting expertise, the energy of his live performances, and the drive of his touring band, The Self-Made Men + Dana.

-The Katharine Hepburn Cultural Arts Center in Old Saybrook, CT welcomes Connecticut Public Television back for Season 5!
+The Katharine Hepburn Cultural Arts Center in Old Saybrook, CT welcomes Connecticut Public Television back for Season 5, premiering on public television stations nationwide in the spring of 2020!